sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/145 - intersection.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/intersection_example_1.png)

-The Intersection method is an alternative to the Row method when a table contains empty cells.
+For example, the Intersection method is an alternative to the Row method when a table contains empty cells.
 (A row's tiebreaker, like "second", can return results from unintended columns if there are empty cells).

 [**Parameters**](doc:intersection#section-parameters)
 [**Examples**](doc:intersection#section-examples)